shenjiaxing/shenjiaxing.github.io/_pages/rpgadmission.md

 1. CV highlighting relevant coursework and research
 2. Academic transcripts (BSc/MSc), rankings if any
 3. 1-page research statement outlining your interests
-4. Preferred PhD option
-5. Publication samples (if available)
+4. Publication samples (if available)

 **Step 2:** Once confirmed with me, fill in the application [online](https://www.ln.edu.hk/rpg/admission/application-for-admission/online-application).

 # Postdoc Opportunities in A2HD Lab